The Ultimate Amsterdam City Tour Guide: Exploring the Best of the Dutch Capital

 Practical Tips

-Here are some practical tips to ensure a smooth and enjoyable visit to Amsterdam:
+Here are some tips for an unforgettable and tensionless trip to Amsterdam:

 1. Language

-The official language in Amsterdam is Dutch, but English is widely spoken throughout the city.
-Most locals are fluent in English, making it easy to communicate with residents and navigate the city without any language barriers.
+The official language of Amsterdam is Dutch, but in the course of the city, one can hear English because it is widely spoken.
+Majority of the locals are fluent in English, thus, it is easy when communicating with the residents and moving around the city with no language barriers.

 2. Cash vs. Card

-Amsterdam is predominantly a cashless society, so it’s advisable to carry a debit or credit card for most transactions.
-However, it’s always a good idea to keep some cash on hand for smaller establishments that may not accept cards.
+Amsterdam, however, is pretty much a cashless society, therefore, it is prudent to bring a debit or credit card in order to make most purchases.
+Nevertheless, it is always a good decision to carry around some cash to be kept for small establishments that do not accept cards.

 3. Safety